Dsek-LTH/Courses/EDAF15/sammanfattning.md

 * realloc - reallocates memory from a given position and size to a new position (If needed) and changes the size of the allocated space.
 * alloca - allocates memory within the current function's stack frame.
 Memory allocated using alloca will be removed from the stack when the current function returns. alloca is limited to small allocations.
 There is no need to free said memory becuase it only exist in the curret stack frame.
 * free - frees allocated space.

 #### Stack
 The stack is the memory set aside as scratch space for a thread of execution.
 When a function is called, a block is reserved on the top of the stack for local variables and some bookkeeping data.
 When that function returns, the block becomes unused and can be used the next time a function is called.
 The stack is always reserved in a LIFO (last in first out) order; the most recently reserved block is always the next block to be freed.
 This makes it really simple to keep track of the stack; freeing a block from the stack is nothing more than adjusting one pointer.
 The stack is placed in the computers RAM memory.

 #### Heap
 The heap is memory set aside for dynamic allocation.
 Unlike the stack, there's no enforced pattern to the allocation and deallocation of blocks from the heap; you can allocate a block at any time and free it at any time.
 This makes it much more complex to keep track of which parts of the heap are allocated or free at any given time.
 The heap is stored in the computers RAM memory.

+### Temporal and Spatial locality
+For best performance we need to take advantage of how objects are placed in the memory and when they are being accessed in the execution sequence.
+#### Temporal locality
+Temporal locality is focused on time, instructions close in time has a temporal locality.

+#### Spatial locality
+Objects are close to each other in memory.

-#### Pointers
+### Pointers
-The ide of a pointer is very simple to explain and to get a sens of what it does.
+The idea of a pointer is very simple to explain and to get a sens of what it does.
 It points to a memory space in the computer.
-I can't strees this enough, it points to a memory space NOT a object like an int or struct.
+I can't stress this enough, it points to a memory space NOT a object like an int or struct.
 This makes pointers very agile.
 The pointer is always pointing to a memory space and if you want to use information stored at the memoryspace you need to use the * operator.

-##### * and & operators
+#### * and & operators
 The * operator is called the Value at operator.
 It returns the value stored at the pointers address.
 The & operator is called the Address operator.
 It returns the address of a stored value.

-###### Example of * and & operators
+##### Example of * and & operators
 ```c
 int i = 5;
 int *p = &i;